 The author thanks anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-Previous work by the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article [7], [11], [12].
+Previous work by the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article [6], [11].
+Version 2 of the article updates the figures, includes new material on innovation and inventors, and adds new "Key references" [5], [10], [13], moving previous ones to the "Additional references" section online, where more references have also been added.